idfy/isr-plug/README.md

 *   Each request runs in its own process.
 *   The sequence "Check Cache -> Decide Refresh -> Start Task" is performed independently by each process.
-*   While ETS operations themselves are fast and reasonably atomic, there's no mechanism *inherent in this Plug's ETS-based approach* to guarantee that only *one* process "wins" the right to start the background task during that tiny window between deciding and acting.
+*   There's no mechanism *inherent in this Plug's ETS-based approach* to guarantee that only *one* process "wins" the right to start the background task during that tiny window.

 **Why Locking is NOT Applied to Synchronous Fetches:**

 The plug **intentionally does not** attempt to prevent concurrent *synchronous* fetches (when data is missing entirely or too stale).
-Applying a lock here would mean:

-1. Request A misses the cache and starts a synchronous fetch, acquiring a hypothetical lock.
-2. Request B also misses the cache but would be *blocked*, waiting for Request A to finish *and* release the lock, even though Request B also needs the data immediately.
-3. This would significantly slow down responses during cache misses, which is generally undesirable.
-Allowing concurrent synchronous fetches, while slightly redundant, ensures requests aren't blocked waiting for *other* requests to fetch the same missing data.
-The first one to finish populates the cache.
+Applying a lock here would mean requests could be blocked waiting for *other* requests to finish fetching the same missing data, significantly slowing down responses during cache misses.
+Allowing concurrent synchronous fetches ensures requests aren't blocked, and the first one to finish populates the cache.

 **Alternative (More Complex) Solution: GenServer Coordinator**

-A more robust way to guarantee that only one background refresh task runs at a time (on a single node) involves using a central coordinating process, typically a `GenServer`:
+A more robust way to guarantee only one background refresh task runs at a time (on a single node) involves using a central coordinating process (e.g., a `GenServer`) to manage refresh state.
+When the plug detects stale data, it would message the coordinator, which would then decide whether to start a *new* task or ignore the request if a refresh is already in progress for that key.

-1.  **Coordinator:** A single `GenServer` process manages the state of which cache keys are currently being refreshed.
-2.  **Plug Interaction:** When the `ISRPlug` detects stale data, instead of starting a `Task` directly, it sends a non-blocking message (e.g., `GenServer.cast`) to the Coordinator, requesting a refresh for the specific `cache_key`.
-3.  **Serialized Decision:** The Coordinator processes these requests one by one.
-It checks its internal state.
-If a refresh for that key isn't already marked "in progress," it marks it, starts the background `Task`, and configures the Task to notify the Coordinator upon completion (to clear the "in progress" state).
-If a refresh *is* already marked, the Coordinator simply ignores the duplicate request.

 **Why We Didn't Implement the GenServer:**

-*   **Increased Complexity:** Requires adding and managing a dedicated GenServer process within your application's supervision tree.
+*   **Increased Complexity:** Requires adding and managing another dedicated process within your application's supervision tree.
-*   **Potential Bottleneck:** While likely negligible for many use cases, the single GenServer becomes a serialization point for *all* background refresh triggers managed by instances of this plug.
+*   **Potential Bottleneck:** The single GenServer becomes a serialization point for *all* background refresh triggers.
-*   **Added Resource:** Introduces another persistent process to the system.

-**Current Trade-off:**

-The current `ISRPlug` implementation prioritizes simplicity and avoids the overhead of a dedicated GenServer coordinator.
-It accepts the possibility of occasional redundant *background* refresh tasks under high concurrent load on stale keys.
-This is often an acceptable trade-off, especially if the `:fetch_fun` is reasonably fast and idempotent, and downstream rate limits are not a major concern.
+*   **Simplicity Trade-off:** The current `ISRPlug` implementation prioritizes simplicity and accepts the possibility of occasional redundant *background* refresh tasks.
+This is often an acceptable trade-off.

-If absolute prevention of concurrent background refreshes is critical for your specific use case (e.g., very expensive fetches, strict rate limits), consider implementing a custom solution using the GenServer coordinator pattern described above.
+If absolute prevention of concurrent background refreshes is critical, consider implementing a custom solution using the GenServer coordinator pattern.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
-(TODO: Add contribution guidelines).
+Please open an issue to discuss potential changes or submit a pull request with tests.

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
-(PLEASE VERIFY/CHANGE and add a LICENSE file).
+This project is licensed under the Apache 2.0 License.